-US clinches worst big-tourney finish, falls 94-89 to Serbia
+US loses to Serbia 94-89, assuring worst big-tourney finish

 TIP-INS

-U.S.: Jayson Tatum (left ankle) and Marcus Smart (left hand) were out with injuries, and neither is expected to play in the finale Saturday. … The last time the U.S. dropped consecutive games at the World Cup level was 2002 at the world championships in Indianapolis, losing to Argentina by seven and Yugoslavia by three.
-The only times the Americans lost three straight was at the 1970 world championships and at the 2005 FIBA Americas tournament.
+U.S.: Jayson Tatum (left ankle) and Marcus Smart (left hand) were out with injuries, and neither is expected to play in the finale Saturday. … Before now, the last time the U.S. dropped consecutive games at the World Cup level was 2002 at the world championships in Indianapolis, losing to Argentina by seven and Yugoslavia by three.
+The only time the Americans lost three straight in a World Cup or Olympic-level tournament was at the 1970 world championships.

 Serbia: Vasilije Micic, whose mother died during this tournament, stayed with the team instead of going home early.
 He scored 10 points. … All-NBA center Nikola Jokic was quiet offensively, scoring nine points on 3 for 4 shooting.
 He did make two free throws with 20.2 seconds left to put Serbia ahead by six.